dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dyn.markdown

 ---
 title: Secondary DNS with Dyn
 excerpt: Secondary DNS can be complicated to set up.
-We've simplified things with provider specific settings for Dyn.
+We simplify it with provider specific settings for Dyn.
 categories:
 - Secondary DNS
 ---